-I was in Kansas City for two days to help my daughter bring home her stuff from college.
+I was in Kansas City for two days.
 I had a free morning, so I drove to nearby Independence to see Truman’s home.
 I was the first person in the door of the visitor center in the morning, just ahead of a couple from North Carolina.
 We watched a short video then drove (separately) the five blocks to Truman’s home.

 I had time to take some outside photos before the ranger came out.
 I noticed that the yard looked ratty, which surprised me because the National Park Service usually does a good job of keeping things up.
 When the ranger began the tour, he explained what I had already figured out — they kept it that way because that’s the way the Trumans kept it, with the bushes untrimmed and all.